ParthProLegend/reddit-userbot/README.md

 ### v.0.1.0 (Initial Release)
 - Basic Reddit userbot using PRAW for upvoting and replying to comments.
-- Simple configuration via `.env` file.
+- Simple configuration via `.ini` file.
 - Basic error handling and logging.

 ## Features

 - 🚀 Automatically upvotes and replies to comments in a specified subreddit.
-- ⚙️ Configurable through an `.env` file.
+- ⚙️ Configurable through an `.ini` file.
 - 🔗 Uses PRAW for seamless interaction with Reddit's API.
 - 🛠️ Improved logging and error handling for better debugging.
 - 🎨 Colored output in the terminal for enhanced visibility.